staudenmeir/eloquent-has-many-deep/README.md

 You can include `MorphMany` relationships in the intermediate path.

-Using the [documentation example](https://laravel.com/docs/eloquent-relationships#polymorphic-relations) with an additional level:
+Consider the [documentation example](https://laravel.com/docs/eloquent-relationships#polymorphic-relations) with an additional level:
 `User` → has many → `Post` → morph many → `Comment`

 Specify the polymorphic foreign keys as an array, starting with the `*_type` column: